 the importance of influencers

 the importance of measurability

 Staying on top of the latest trends is one part of the equation.
-The other part is understanding the technological shifts that will change the world in the coming decades, and along with it, how you do PR.
+The other part is understanding the technological shifts that will change the world in the coming decades, and along with it, how you seamlessly weave those insights into your PR strategy.
 Recognizing and preparing for the emergence of these technologies now will be the difference between surfing the tech wave and being swept away as they break.

+AI features in CIPR's State of the Profession 2020 report among the top 10 challenges PR professionals see facing the industry.
 Of all the technological shifts that are taking place right now, the one that casts the largest shadow over PR is the emergence of artificial intelligence.
+As opposed to automation, the whole point of AI is to create technologies that ably mimic what a human can say, think and do.
 According to Wired magazine founder Kevin Kelly, we will see increasing ‘cognification’ in the next thirty years, whereby AI systems will infiltrate every aspect of society.
-The PR world will also see this change - machines will be able to understand public sentiment in real time by leveraging millions of gigabytes of data, write natural and insightful copy, and tailor it to audiences in a highly targeted way, all without human intervention.
+The PR world will also see this change - machines will be able to understand public sentiment in real-time by leveraging millions of gigabytes of data, write natural and insightful copy, and tailor it to audiences in a highly targeted way, all without human intervention.

 This graph shows the rise of data in the past decade.
 Source: Patrick Cheesman

 The second trend that is deeply intertwined with the rise of AI, is the rise of big data.
 Big data refers to the large amounts of structured and unstructured information that is available for organizations to mine for insights.
 To put the increasing amount of data into perspective, consider this: 90% of the data in the world today was created in the last two years, at 2.5 quintillion bytes of data a day.